Estimating the Personality of White-Box Language Models: Experiments

-\textit{Scoring Modes:} As discussed earlier, the datasets are composed of text at different levels of granularity.
-Similarly, the text responses generated using these language models can be multiple sentences long.
-As a result, personality trait distributions may vary depending on whether we evaluate individual sentences or the complete responses.
-To address this issue, we generate personality trait scores using different output modes as discussed below. \begin{itemize} \item \textit{Mode 1:} Trait score of the entire generated response. \item \textit{Mode 2:} Trait score of the first sentence in the generated response. \item \textit{Mode 3:} Median of the trait scores of all sentences present in the generated response. \end{itemize}
+\textit{Sensitivity of the estimated personality distributions to estimation parameters:} \\ As discussed earlier, the datasets used for training these language models are composed of text at different levels of granularity.
+Similarly, the text responses generated using these models can be multiple sentences long.
+This variation in text length can affect the personality trait distributions that we observe.
+To assess the sensitivity of estimation to this, we generate personality trait scores using different output modes, as explained below. \begin{itemize} \item \textit{Mode 1:} Trait score of the entire generated response. \item \textit{Mode 2:} Trait score of the first sentence in the generated response. \item \textit{Mode 3:} Median of the trait scores of all sentences present in the generated response. \end{itemize}

-Figure \ref{eval_models} shows the trait distributions for all the language models obtained using the modes listed above.
-The distributions remain the same for GPT-3, XLNET and TransformerXL.
-This is because all the responses generated using these models were single sentences.
-However, distribution spread varies for GPT-2 across different modes of evaluation, implying that the structure of the output influences the personality score estimation.
+Figure \ref{eval_models} shows the trait distributions for some of the language models obtained using the modes listed above.
+The distributions remain the same for GPT-3, XLNet, and TransformerXL.
+This is due to the fact that the responses generated using these models were single sentences.
+However, the trait distributions vary for GPT-2 across different modes of evaluation, implying that the structure of the output influences the personality score estimation.
+This observation can be made quantitative using Wasserstein distances (between trait distributions across models) and is provided in Table~\ref{tab:wd_gpt_modes}.
+From the table, we observe that \emph{Agreeableness} varies the least, i.e., is least sensitive to how much of the response is used to assess the trait.
+And while there is a lot of change across all these traits, \emph{Openness} varies the most.